Yorkton: Teams

 Yorkton Cardinals were a baseball team playing in the Western Canadian Baseball League.

 The Yorkton Bulldogs are a retired box lacrosse team formed in 2003.
 They are a member of the Prairie Gold Lacrosse League.

 Government

 Municipal

-The current mayor as of 2020 is Mitch Hippsley.
-He is serving with councillors Randy Goulden, Quinn Haider, Dustin Brears, Darcy Zaharia, Chris Wyatt, and Ken Chyz.
+The current mayor as of 2024 is Aaron Kienle.
+He is serving with councillors Dustin Brears, Stephanie Ortynsky, Quinn Haider, Randy Goulden, Greg Litvanyi, and Darcy Zaharia.

 Provincial

 The city is located in the Provincial Electoral District of Yorkton.
 This riding is served in the Legislative Assembly of Saskatchewan by Saskatchewan Party MLA Greg Ottenbreit.

 Federal

 The federal constituency of Yorkton—Melville is represented in the House of Commons of Canada by Cathay Wagantall of the Conservative Party of Canada.

 From 1968 to 1993, Yorkton was represented federally by New Democratic Party MP Lorne Nystrom who at his first election win was the youngest person to be elected to the Canadian Parliament.

 Infrastructure

 Health care

 Yorkton established its first hospital in 1902, and this was followed by a maternity care home which lasted a couple of decades.
 The original hospital was converted into a residential apartment, which in 2014 suffered a large fire which engulfed the entire building.
-The current hospital, the Yorkton Regional Health Centre, is located on Bradbrooke Drive and is part of the Sunrise Health Region.
+The current hospital, the Yorkton Regional Health Centre, is located on Bradbrooke Drive and is part of the Saskatchewan Health Authority.